-In this guide I'll cover several important reasons why you should use a UV filter.
+In this guide I'll cover several important reasons why you should use a UV filter on your DSLR or mirrorless camera.
 But also when using a UV filter is completely unnecessary.

 Using A UV Filter Really Depends On The Lens And Situation.
 Let Me Explain!